Seven Tips for Writing a Good Paper

-5. The spell checker is just that-a spell checker.
+5. The spell checker checks for spelling.
 It doesn't check for meaning in context.
-That task, I'm afraid, is still yours.
-And you need to tend to it.
-For example, the word ‘definitely' definitely does not mean the same thing as the word ‘defiantly,' even if your spell checker sees no distinction at all; and if you decide to defiantly ignore the distinction, you will definitely get a lower grade.
+That task, I'm afraid, is still yours to complete.
+You need to tend to it.
+For example, the word ‘definitely' definitely does not mean the same thing as the word ‘defiantly,' even if your spell checker sees no distinction at all.
+If you decide to defiantly ignore this distinction, then you will definitely get a lower grade.

 6. Resist the temptation to use "very" more than once or twice in a decade.
-Whenever you feel the urge to write "very", you should write, "freakin‘" instead.
+Whenever you feel the urge to write "very," you should write, "freakin‘" instead.
 For example, the sentence, "Psychological assessment is very crucial to the very essence of the very fragile psyche of your very child" may look passionate and powerful to you.
-However, if you re-write it: "psychological assessment is freakin' important to the freakin' essence of the freakin' fragile psyche of your freakin' child," the problem will, one hopes, become freakin' clear, and then you can take care of it when you revise.
+However, if you re-write it: "psychological assessment is freakin' important to the freakin' essence of the freakin' fragile psyche of your freakin' child," the problem will, one hopes, become freakin' clear.
+(This 'very' rule also applies to 'really' and 'pretty'.)

-Which brings us to the next rule: Don't use slang, unless slang is the topic of your paper.
+Which brings us to the next rule: Don't Use Slang, unless slang is the topic of your paper.
 Not to diss the faculty, but it is (it's) quite likely that your professor is not freakin' familiar with the latest slang.
 Your professor is a middle-aged egghead who still remembers the first gulf war, has actually watched black and white TV, thinks ecstasy is what you experience when your paper gets accepted for publication in The Journal of Perpetual Obscurity, and doesn‘t know a mosh pit from Brad Pitt.
 Your professor thinks the def can't hear, the phat are overweight, and the ‘ho's' are what Santa does on Christmas (and I mean that in the most vanilla sense).
-Your professor thinks Diddy is what naughty pets leave on the living room carpet.
 In other words, bro, your professor is not down with that.
-You feelin' me?
+Feeling me?
 So resist the temptation to write, "Freud's the bomb!
 That idea of the anal stage is the shit!"
 Your professor may agree with you, but for all the wrong reasons.

 Not all revised papers are good, but non-revised papers are always bad.
 As they say in politics, "Trust, but verify."
 Even if you're certain that your paper is a brilliant gem, give it the once over before turning it in.
-As in love, a second glance is usually warranted.
-Don't marry after the first date, and don't turn in a first draft--at least if you expect anyone to take your marriage or your paper (or a paper about your marriage) seriously.
-Revision is like using a condom--not your first priority, but your first obligation nonetheless; it's not the most elegant process, but it is still a rather simple way to avoid freakin' big problems; it isn't spontaneous, and it feels somewhat awkward, but everyone is eventually the better for it.
+In writing as in love, a second glance is usually warranted.
+Don't marry after the first date, and don't turn in a first draft, at least if you expect anyone to take your marriage or your paper seriously.
+Revising is like using a condom--not your first priority, but your first obligation nonetheless.
+It's not the most elegant process, but it is still a rather simple way to avoid freakin' big problems; it isn't spontaneous and it feels somewhat awkward, but everyone is eventually the better for it.

-As the satirist Karl Kraus once said, "You don't even live once."
+Karl Kraus once said, "You don't even live once."
 So don't waste time.
-Turn off the TV.
-Sit down.
-Concentrate.
-Open your mind.
-And then go ahead and put it in writing.
+Go ahead and put it in writing.

 "Everything that can be said can be said clearly"